tshepang/blog/content/rust-week-of-2015-05-29.md

     in the `Err(_)` arm of the match, which is an i32.
 This is some far-reaching shit!

--   I submitted [changes] to improve some of `str` documentaton.
+-   I submitted [changes] to improve some of `str` documentation.
 I also [submitted][] [a][] [whole][] [bunch][] [of][] [smaller][] [changes][1],